 With the development of biotechnology, ESTs, genome, transcriptome and secretome of B. xylophilus have been analyzed highlighting several groups of genes putatively related to its pathogenicity [9-13].
 Cellulase genes [14, 15], pectatelyase genes [16, 17], expansin-like genes [18, 19], the venom allergen-like protein gene [20], and cytochrome P450 genes [21] have been studied and identified as pathogenesis-related genes.
 The functions of other putative pathogenesis-related genes of B. xylophilus still need to be identified.

 It is believed that peptidases are essential for the parasite development and in the most critical situation of parasite-host interactions.
 Peptidases comprise a large class of hydrolytic enzymes in parasites [22].
 Of these, the cysteine peptidases are the class that covers virtually all functions that involve peptidases in parasitic helminths (including trematodes, cestodes, and nematode parasites) [23].
 Cathepsin L is a type of cysteine peptidase belonging to the papain family, and has been comprehensively studied in many parasitic helminths [24].
 In free-living and parasite nematodes of humans and animals, the cathepsin L proteinases are involved in pivotal functions, such as tissue penetration, nutrition, immune evasion and eggshell formation, although little is known of their precise functions [25].
 As with animal parasite counterparts, nematodes that infect plants may require proteinases for egg hatching, larval molting, tissue penetration and feeding.
 Urwin et al. [26] were the first team to clone a cathepsin L-like proteinase (CPL) from Heterodera glycines.
 To date, a number of cpl genes from plant parasitic nematodes including Bursaphelenchus, Globodera, Heterodera, Meloidogyne, and Rotylenchulus have been cloned, but their functions are seldom reported formally.
 The cpl gene of Meloidogyne incognita (Mi-cpl-1) encodes a digestive enzyme which is consistent with feeding [27, 28].
 In addition, Mi-cpl-1 can affect M. incognita development and play a crucial role in plant-nematode interactions [28-30].
 The cpl gene in M. hispanica is also identified and characterized as a parasitism gene [31].
 In B. xylophilus, two cpl genes (ACH69776.1, ACH56225.1) have been cloned, but their functions have not yet been investigated.
 In this study, the full-length cDNA of three novel cpl genes, Bx-cpl-1, Bx-cpl-2, and Bx-cpl-3, were cloned using 3’ and 5’ rapid-amplification of cDNA ends (RACE).
-The expressions of Bx-cpl in B. xylophilus at different developmental and pathogenic stages associated with PWD were analyzed by qPCR.
-The roles of Bx-cpl in the reproduction and pathogenicity were verified through RNA interference (RNAi).
+The expressions of Bx-cpls in B. xylophilus at different developmental and pathogenic stages associated with PWD were analyzed by qPCR.
+The roles of Bx-cpls in the reproduction and pathogenicity were verified through RNA interference (RNAi).
 These results provide useful information to better understand the functions of cpls in B. xylophilus, and elucidate the molecular pathogenic mechanism.

 2. Results